elgoesto/bliksem/README.md

   * A car cannot move outside of the board.
 * To win the game you will need to move the red car, the car with number 1, completely to the right side of the board.

+## Run File
+If you want to run the game run classtest.py.

 ## Authors
 Lotte Nelson,